Institute for Southern Studies

 The Institute publishes the popular online magazine Facing South, featuring groundbreaking investigations into abuses of power, in-depth analysis of Southern trends and voices of people working for a better South.
 The Institute’s journalism has won dozens of prestigious awards, including two George Polk Awards, a National Magazine Award and honors from the National Press Club, N.C.
 Press Association and White House Correspondents Association.

-The South is "ground zero" for attacks on voting rights, Big Money influence in elections, political gerrymandering and other barriers to democracy.
-Through investigative journalism, policy research and educational outreach, the Institute’s Democracy Program is working with local, state and national allies to bring the South closer to the ideal of “one person, one vote” as well as promote a fair and accurate 2020 Census count.
+The South is ground zero for attacks on voting rights, Big Money influence in elections, political gerrymandering, and other barriers to democracy.
+Through investigative journalism, policy research, and educational outreach, the Institute’s Democracy Program is working with local, state and national allies to bring the South closer to the ideal of “one person, one vote.”

 Southern Strategies Program